CatBraaain/search-crawl/README.md

 ### Search API
 - `/search`: Search for websites by query.
+- `/search-crawl`: Combine search and crawl functionality.
+- `/search-crawl-extract`: Search, crawl, and extract structured data in one step.

 ### Crawl API
 - `/crawl`: Crawl a website using a crawl request.
 - `/crawl-many`: Crawl multiple websites concurrently using a crawl many request.
-- `/search-crawl`: Combine search and crawl functionality.

-### Extract API
-- `/crawl-extract` – Crawl and immediately extract structured data.
+- `/crawl-extract`: Crawl and immediately extract structured data.
-- `/search-crawl-extract` – Search, crawl, and extract structured data in one step.

 ## Getting Started